Skip to main content

 Extracurricular Activities

 There are many clubs and activities outside of the classroom where students can meet other students who are interested in environmental issues.
-You can find a partial list of environmental groups on campus here.
+You can find a list of sustainability-focused student organizations on campus here, and attendance at EPC-related lectures and events is encouraged.

 Recommended courses for freshmen (approved for the minor)